 In the early days of starting a new business, it’s easy to let your personal and business finances blend.
 You may be financing your business out of your own pocket, and all business profits may become your personal income.

+However, it’s important to keep your personal finances separate from your business.
+One way to accomplish this is by applying for a business credit card.
 With a dedicated business credit card, it’s easier to track your business spending.
-It also gives you a little flexibility if you need short-term financing, like when you have bills due but are still waiting for your customers to pay their invoices.
-You can also earn points and cash back and take advantage of additional cardholder perks — just for making necessary business purchases.
+It also gives you some flexibility if you need short-term financing, like when you have bills due but are still waiting for your customers to pay their invoices.
+You can also earn credit card rewards and take advantage of additional cardholder perks — just for making necessary business purchases.

-1. Define your business
+1. Determine your business structure

-While you aren’t required to register your business as a formal structure (like an LLC or S-Corp) in order to qualify for a business credit card, you do need to define your business during the application process.
+While you aren’t required to register your business as a specific structure (like an LLC or S-Corp) in order to qualify for a business credit card, you will need to state your business structure during the application process.

 2. Check your personal credit score

 A business credit card has the potential to affect your personal credit.
-When you apply for a business credit card, you will likely incur a hard inquiry that will appear on your credit report and temporarily drop your score a few points.
+When you apply for a business credit card, you will likely incur a hard inquiry that will appear on your credit report and temporarily drop your score by a few points.

 3. Compare business credit cards